 One of Monsanto’s key products, Roundup, has been used for decades by farmers, agricultural workers, and lawn enthusiasts to control weeds.
 However, evidence has mounted over the years that the popular herbicide has been linked to cancer, specifically Non- Hodgkin’s Lymphoma (“NHL”).
-On June 24, 2020, Bayer officially announced a settlement for the claims of many users who were diagnosed with NHL after using this product.
+On June 24, 2020, Bayer officially announced that it had set aside over $10 billion to settle the vast majority of pending claims of Roundup users who were diagnosed with NHL after using this product.

 How Is Using Roundup Potentially Harmful?